Piaggio Porter: Second generation (2021)

 Piaggio presented the second generation called Piaggio Porter NP6 in January 2021.
 The new model is built together with Foton Group and the new Porter is derived from the Foton Gratour V3 but was completely redesigned and reengineering by Piaggio to be approved according to European emissions and safety standards.
 Production takes place in the Piaggio factory in Pontedera.

 The engine range is Euro 6D Final approved and consists of a four-cylinder 1,498 cm^{3} engine with aluminum alloy crankcase and head, 16-valve timing with double overhead camshaft controlled by chain and double phase variator on intake and exhaust.
 Maximum power is 78 kW at 6,000 rpm, while maximum engine torque is 136 Nm at 4,500 rpm.

 The engine is available with CombiFuel petrol/LPG and petrol/methane, both offered in the Short Range variants, dedicated to mainly urban use, and Long Range, capable of greater autonomy and also of a higher range.
-The fuel tank are firmly fixed to the frame and made of high-strength, heat-treated steel.
+The fuel tanks are firmly fixed to the frame and made of high-strength, heat-treated steel.
 The vehicle is designed for default operation in gas mode, except for the petrol ignition phase with the following automatic switch when the operating temperature is reached, but there is still a switch to the left of the steering wheel to manually switch the mode.
 The button is also equipped with four LEDs that indicate the level of gas in the tank and a green light that lights up when running on gas.

 The payload increases by 30% than its predecessor: the versions with rear axle with single wheels can support up to 1,275 kg, while those with twin wheels exceed 1,610 kg.
 The Porter is thus able to carry loads well above its own weight, while maintaining a ground mass not exceeding 2,800 kg.

 The front suspension uses a MacPherson strut, rear suspension uses a rigid axle with twin-blade parabolic leaf springs, allowing a load capacity of 1,000 kg on the front axle and up to 2020 kg on the rear axle.

 The chassis is rear-wheel drive, ESC, ASR, ABS and EBD as standard.

 The Porter NP6 range can be customized with hundreds of variants.
 There are three basic models, two with flatbed (fixed or folding) and a chassis to support the most varied set-ups.